A Unified Framework for Online Trip Destination Prediction: Experiments

 In Figs. \ref{fig:cluster_metrics_v1} and \ref{fig:cluster_metrics_v2}, one can see the performance using these metrics for the two variants of the online clustering algorithms.
 In general, we observe that the average of all metrics appears to increase as more trips are processed, as expected.
 Once again, it is important to emphasize that the cluster labels of the online clustering algorithms are produced in an online manner.

 Another interesting aspect is the similarity between the true clusters and those found by the online clustering algorithms after considering the full trip history.
 This can be done by computing the labels of the online clustering algorithm after it has been trained on the full trip history.
 The histogram in Fig. \ref{fig:cluster_metrics_hist} shows the difference between the two clustering variants.
-Using the same metrics, one can see that the clusters obtained from the first variant are more similar to the true ones, since it yields consistently higher scores.
+Using the same metrics, one can see that the clusters obtained from the first variant are more similar to the true ones, since the first variant consistently yields higherscores than the second variant.

 On average, the first variant yields the scores $[0.953, 0.947, 0.963]$ for the mutual information, rand score and v-measure score, respectively.
 The second variant gives the average scores $[0.931, 0.925 , 0.945]$.
 Thus, it seems that on average the clusters that are found by the first variant are more similar to the true clusters than the second variant, albeit only slightly.
 Interestingly, if one instead looks at the minimum values, i.e. the worst performance amongst the different users, the first variant gives $[0.835, 0.739, 0.869]$, whereas the second variant yields $[0.631, 0.452, 0.687]$.
 Thus, in the worst case scenario, the clusters obtained from the first variant appears to be more stable as well.
+This could partly be attributed to the fact that the first Variant has the possibility to shape the clusters as a union of centroids, i.e., they are not necessarily circular.